snap-stanford/snap/examples/hysgen/README.txt

     Hypergraph Simultaneous Generators (HySGen)
 ========================================================================

-This repository contains three main components:
+This program fits a probabilistic generative model to undirected, unweighted hypergraphs to detect overlapping communities (node clusters) in hypergraphs.
+It takes a hyperedge list, the number of communities to be discovered, and several optional arguments as input, to produce a list of communities.

-1) HySGen: An efficient probabilistic generative model for discovering node clusters/communities in hypergraphs.
-For the details of the model and the community inference algorithm, please see our paper*.
+The details of the model and the community inference algorithm are described in the following paper:
-2) HGraph: A fast, reliable, and comprehensive C++ data structure for undirected, unweighted hypergraphs.
-3) Three hypergraphs extracted from real-world data, uploaded in the "Data" directory.
-Please see our paper* for more information.

-Please cite our paper upon using any of those components:
-* B. Pedrood, C. Domeniconi, and K. Laskey.
+B. Pedrood, C. Domeniconi, and K. Laskey.
 "Hypergraph Simultaneous Generators."
 AISTATS 2022.

-/////////////////////////////////////////////////////////////////////////////

-The code in this project is developed on top of the SNAP [(c) 2007-2019, Jure Leskovec] open-source graph analysis library.
-To facilitate the usage for SNAP users, I maintained the structure and code standarads as recommended in SNAP.
-The directory structure of this project is as follows below:

-snap:
-        An intact copy of the original SNAP library's source code, which modules are used in this project.
-local_snap:
-        We developed our classes in this directory.
-The subdirectories and file structures are chosen this way for maximum consistency with SNAP. local_snap/snap-adv:
-        HySGen's implemented classes and functions for community inference. local_snap/snap-core:
-        HGraph data structure is implemented in this directory.
-To see the details of the function and classes, see the files with "loc_graph" and "loc_subgraph" names.

-Like other SNAP projects, this code works under Windows with Cygwin with GCC, Mac OS X, Linux and other Unix variants with GCC.
-To use with Visual Studio, you have to create a new project for this project.
+This code works under Windows with Cygwin with GCC, Mac OS X, Linux and other Unix variants with GCC.
+To use with Visual Studio, you have to create a new project for this program.
 Make sure that a C++ compiler is installed on the system.
 Makefiles are provided, so you can complie the code in the command line with the following command:
     make all

 /////////////////////////////////////////////////////////////////////////////